-Foot socks are yet another spin-off of the conventional toe sock except they’re really just a sleeve that covers the middle of your foot, leaving your heal and toes completely exposed.
+Foot socks are yet another spin-off of the conventional toe sock except they’re really just a sleeve that covers the middle of your foot, leaving your heel and toes completely exposed.
 This approach provides support to the arch of your foot and the supporting tendons without interfering with the grip that your toes and heels provide during tough yoga poses.

 5. Toe Shoes

 If exercising or doing yoga in socks doesn’t seem like your cup of tea but you really like the idea of getting the most out of your toe flexibility, consider getting a pair of toe shoes.
 The only difference between these and a pair of toe socks is that toe shoes usually have a thin rubber sole and are made of mesh material, whereas the socks are normally made from cotton and only have printed grip patterns on the bottom.
-Overall, toe shoes are more outdoor friendly alternatives and they’re often better for doing poses or exercises on hard floors.
+Overall, toe shoes are more outdoor-friendly alternatives and they’re often better for doing poses or exercises on hard floors.

 6. Gym Shoes

-Gym shoes, also referred to as trainers, are probably the best option if you’re looking for something that can withstand a variety of strenuous aerobic activities including sprinting and jumping outdoors.
+Gym shoes also referred to as trainers, are probably the best option if you’re looking for something that can withstand a variety of strenuous aerobic activities including sprinting and jumping outdoors.
 If you want them to also be compatible with your yoga routine, try to opt for a pair that’s made of lightweight and flexible materials, which brings us to our next recommendation.

 7. Knitted Running Shoes